Are Tissue Boxes Recyclable?

 If tissue boxes are contaminated with food waste or other non-recyclable items they can't be recycled and will end up in landfill instead.
 Likewise, if they're not sorted correctly this can also lead to contamination of the recycling stream and cause problems further down the line.

-Similarly, see if you can recycle cat litter boxes.
+Similarly, see if you can recycle donut boxes.

 Best Practices for Disposing of Used Tissue Boxes